-Occasionally an SM will complete the software loading and fail to reboot, or in reality reboot but CNUT or Prizm will display a messages such as "Reboot failed" or "Failed to find Element in update.
+- 9. After the update appears complete, "Refresh/Discover" and confirm by verifying that the Software Version for each unit is shown as CANOPY 8.2.2. - 10.
+Trouble-shooting: Occasionally an SM will complete the software loading and fail to reboot, or reboot but CNUT or Prizm will display a messages such as "Reboot failed" or "Failed to find Element in update.
 Cannot open new telnet connection to device."
-In these cases, where it appears the sector in general has upgraded successfully and is stable on Release 8.2.1, first try a Refresh/Discover.
-If that doesn't result in CNUT or Prizm showing the SM successfully on the new release, consider rebooting a recalcitrant SM to see if that will bring it up on Release 8.2.1.

-10. Disable SM Auto-update on CNUT or Prizm, per CNUT or Prizm instructions.
+In these cases, where it appears the sector in general has upgraded successfully and is stable on Release 8.2.2: - Perform a "Refresh/Discover" and observe if that shows the SM successfully on the new release. - If that doesn't show the SM successfully on the new release, reboot the problem SM to see if that brings it up on Release 8.2.2. - If that doesn't show the SM successfully on the new release, re-initiate upgrade of the SM using CNUT or Prizm. - 11.
+Disable SM Auto-update on CNUT or Prizm, per CNUT or Prizm instructions.

-6.2.3 Set Region Code
+7.2.3 Set Region Code

-After a sector or link or standalone module has been upgraded to Release 8.2.1, confirm the Region Code on each module is set to the local region.
+After a sector or link or standalone module has been upgraded to Release 8.2.2, confirm the Region Code on each module is set to the local region.
 If needed, set the Region Code correctly on each module, Save Changes, and Reboot.
-See Section 2.1.2 on page 15 for details.
+See Section 2.1.2 on page 14 for details.